Marvel Universe Live!: Age of Heroes

 The Guardians of the Galaxy and the Avengers team up to help Doctor Strange retrieve the Wand of Watoomb from Yondu.
 Loki has hired Nebula to get the Wand for him.
-Guardians of the Galaxy are also after Nebula.
+The Guardians of the Galaxy are also after Nebula.
 The two teams meet in Asgard before uniting and travel to stop Loki and Nebula from ending the world with the wand.